⚠️⚠️⚠️

 You can open an RStudio session and test examples from the vignettes directly in your web browser by clicking this button (no installation is needed!):

-In case the RStudio instance appears to be starting very slowly, please be patient (Binder is a freely available service with limited computational resources provided by the community).
+In case the RStudio instance appears to be starting very slowly, please be patient (Binder is a freely available service with limited computational resources).
 If Binder crashes, try reloading the web page, which will restart the cloud session.

 Once you get a browser-based RStudio session, you can navigate to the vignettes/ directory and test the examples on your own!

-Imagine that we sequenced genomes of individuals from populations “popA”, “popB”, “popC”, and “popD”.
+Imagine that we sequenced genomes of individuals from populations “A”, “B”, “C”, and “D”.

-Let’s also assume that we know that the three populations are phylogenetically related in the following way with an indicated gene-flow event at a certain time in the past, but we don’t know anything else (i.e., we have no idea about their Ne or split times):
+Let’s also assume that we know that the populations are phylogenetically related in the following way, with an indicated gene-flow event at a certain time in the past, but we don’t know anything else (i.e., we have no idea about the of the populations, their split times, or the proportion of gene flow):

-After sequencing the genomes of individuals from these populations, we computed the nucleotide diversity in these populations as well as their pairwise genetic divergence, and observed the following values which we saved in two standard R data frames:
+After sequencing the genomes of individuals from these populations, we computed the nucleotide diversity in each of them, their pairwise genetic divergence, and statistic, and observed the following values (which we saved in two standard R data frames).
+In a traditional ABC setting, this computation and table formatting would typically be done in some 3rd party software like PLINK, ADMIXTOOLS, etc.

 observed_diversity